 Content continues below ad

-Toddlers can feel their way around the Habitots exhibit, featuring a cave, prairie, pond, and forest.
+via mcm.org At Minnesota Children's Museum, toddlers can feel their way around the Sprouts exhibit, featuring a large play space where they can explore through drawers and play with waterworks.
 The space allows young children to safely investigate a creative, interactive, and experiential world made just for them.
-Animal programs let children interact with live turtles, snakes, and rats while learning about their natural habitats.
+Other exhibits include a four-story jungle gym, a laser maze, and a musical rooftop patio.
 Kids can also create artworks, paint their own faces, play with hula-hoops, and listen to stories.
-Recommended for kids six months to six years.
+Recommended for kids one to ten years.

 Content continues below ad